API

 Flow

-Applies a gradient flow to skyrmion with timestep dt, either for n steps or until the error falls below tol.
+Applies an arrested Newton flow to skyrmion whose initial time derivative field is skyrmion_dot (an array of the correct shape initialised with value 0.0) with timestep dt (where ls is the lattice spacing in the first direction), either for steps steps or until the error falls below tolerance.
 The error is checked every checks steps.

 source

-Applies an arrested Newton flow to skyrmion whose initial time derivative field is skyrmion_dot with timestep dt, either for n steps or until the error falls below tol.
+Applies a gradient flow to skyrmion with timestep dt (where ls is the average lattice spacing), either for steps steps or until the error falls below tolerance.
 The error is checked every checks steps.

 source